anuthedeveloper/nextjs-test-app/README.md

 Tested deployment on Azure Static Web App

 - Set the build output on Azure Portal to absolute path and out directory
-- Using Github actions CI/CD
+- Using Github Actions CI/CD